ujka/DE-challenge/README.md

 manner that we know.
 I was curious to see how this would work so I've created prototype and put it under parallel directory so you can take a look if you want.
-Disclaimer: This is just proof of concept, I am aware that there is a lot of duplicated code and other staff that could be done better.
+**Disclaimer**: This is just proof of concept, I am aware that there is a lot of duplicated code and other staff that could be done better.
 Speed up was from 32s to 20s (3 consumers used) so we were able to process ~50000 frames per second.